BoltzExchange/boltz-backend/docs/api.md

     - `prepay.minerfee`: if the array contains this value, the instance requires a small invoice for the miner fee to be paid before the actual hold invoice of a Reverse Swap is revealed
 - `warnings`: an array of strings that can indicate that some feature of Boltz might me disabled or restricted.
 Currently, there is only a single warning that could be in that array:
     - `reverse.swaps.disabled`: means that all reverse swaps (from Lightning to the chain) are disabled
 - `pairs`: an object containing of the supported pairs of that particular Bolt instance.
-The keys of the values are the id's of the pairs and the values itself contain information about the trading pair:
+The keys of the values are the IDs of the pairs and the values itself contain information about the trading pair:
     - `rate`: the exchange rate of the pair
     - `limits`: a JSON object containing the minimal and maximal amount that a swap of that pair is allowed to have.
-The numbers are denominated in the *quote currency* and in *satoshis for BTC and litoshis for LTC* (10^-8)
+The numbers are denominated **10 \*\* -8** of the *quote currency*
         - `maximalZeroConf`: the maximal amounts that will be accepted as 0-confirmation by Boltz
     - `fees`: is a JSON object that has two different kinds of fees:
         - `percentage`: the configured percentage fee that is charged by Boltz
-        - `minerFees`: are the miner fees that can be expected when locking up or claiming funds.
-These values are absolute and denominated in satoshis or litoshis and just estimations that are not actually enforced
+        - `minerFees`: are the miner fees that are expected when locking up or claiming funds.
+These values are absolute, denominated in **10 \*\* -8** of the currency and just estimations that are not actually enforced

 **Examples:**